 New Mustang Arrivals

-From there we will begin teaching them groundwork exercises to prepare them for their first ride.
+From there I will begin teaching them groundwork exercises to prepare them for their first ride.

 Make sure to follow along on their journey by visiting the mustang page for all of their updates.